atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 ## Install.sh

 Cut and paste this script and tailor it to your needs.
 Do not forget to chmod 500 or else it will not run!
-More details below on how to set things up and a demo run, too, using docker.
+More details below on how to set things up, and a demo run, too, using Docker.

 ```bash
 #!/bin/bash